 What are containers, and why are they so hot?

 A container is a unit of software that packages application code and its dependencies together, creating a small, self-contained, and fully functional environment to run a workload (app, service), isolated from the other applications running on the same machine.
 These packages, known as container images, are immutable, and they are abstracted from the environment on which they run.
 Their immutability and abstraction make them portable across environments, whether it’s a physical or virtual machine, on-premises, in a data center, or in the public cloud, regardless of the underlying platform or OS.
 This distributed approach to developing and running apps and services is also known as microservices architecture.

 Container runtime engines, such as Docker’s runC, leverage OS-level virtualization capabilities offered from the kernel to create isolated spaces called “containers.”
 This virtualization makes it possible to efficiently deploy and securely run a container independently of the hosting infrastructure.
 Because the concern of environmental conflicts is removed, you can run multiple containers on the same node and achieve higher resource utilization, which can reduce infrastructure costs.

-But on their own, containers are not sufficient.
+But on their own, more than containers is required.

 What’s missing here?
 Well, many things can happen with containers.